OlgaShilenkova/scheduler/PROPS.md

 # Confirm

+- bookInterview
 - message: String eg. "Delete the appointment?"
 - onConfirm: Function to be called when the user clicks the Confirm button
 - onCancel: Function to be called when the user clicks the Cancel button

 # Status

+- bookInterview
 - message:String eg. "Deleting"

 # Error

+- bookInterview
 - message:String eg. "Could not delete appointment."
 - onClose:Function to be called when the user clicks the Close button

 # Form

+- bookInterview
   As part of our Edit story, the Form component should take the following props:

 - student: String
 - interviewer: Number